CESNET/perun-services/docs/services/m365_cloud.md

 from existing user's Microsoft mails (_mails-namespace:microsoft_), internal accounts are only created if the user is assigned to any license group.
 Both types of accounts are removed from m365 in case they are no longer part of any Perun managed group.
 If user has no existing Microsoft mail and no internal identity can be added to group, the user is skipped and returned in the propagation overview.
+Banned users in Perun are disabled in M365, session are revoked for internal users in that case.

 #### Groups Management
 Perun resource can represent Team, Security group or Licensed group.
 Teams and Security groups are filled with all user's